Fireplaces for Families

-After the mildest fall I’ve experienced thus far in my 21 years in Colorado, I think it’s finally time to start thinking about winter.
-And when I think about winter, I think about outdoor snowy adventures juxtaposed against being lazy indoors around a fireplace.
+When I think about winter, I think about outdoor snowy adventures juxtaposed against being lazy indoors around a fireplace.
 A room with a fireplace is a place in the home to rally around.
 A place to gather.
 A place to feel comfortable and warm no matter how windy and blizzardy it may be outside.

 We’ve done a ton of fireplaces, and the one thing they all have in common is that they all create a strong sense of home.
 The ledge in front of a lot of fireplaces is called the hearth.
 The word hearth has the word ‘heart’ in it, as well as the word ‘earth.’
 I don’t know if that’s a coincidence or not, but it sure is fitting.
 Fireplaces are grounding.
-When well done, people gravitate towards a lit fireplace like moths to... well, a flame.
+When well done, people gravitate towards a lit fireplace like moths to…well, a flame.

 So let’s dig in a little bit.
 There are infinite ways to create a fireplace in your home.
 Quick note: another sub-universe to explore is stand-alone stoves.
 Wood and gas stoves are awesome.
-For the purposes of staying on a specific theme, however, I’m avoiding discussing this style of stoves. eg-units like this:
+For the purposes of staying on a specific theme, however, I’m avoiding discussing this style of stoves. e.g-units like this.

-So let’s outline the most common versions of fireplaces we deal with in remodeling:
+So let’s outline the most common versions of fireplaces we deal with in remodeling.

 USING EXISTING BRICK FIREPLACE: